 Fresh From The Heart

-Food connects us as a community and builds each other up in times of need.
-Nothing is truer than Calgarians who, every year, come together to grow vegetables for their neighbours in need.
-Some are private and public community gardens, and others are organized volunteer efforts exclusively for the Calgary Food Bank.
 Large or small, every donation from a garden makes an incredible impact.
-When we can add fresh produce to a family or individual’s hamper, we are helping to build their resiliency.
+We add fresh produce to a family or individual’s hamper, as just one way help them build their resiliency.
 It is critical to eat well when you are in crisis so when we can give fresh vegetables it tells someone they matter.
 It’s fresh from the heart!
+Grow a row and help us ensure food is accessible to everyone in our city.

 What Can I Grow?